-The Biden administration has extended the pause on interest and collections activities through Jan.
+The Biden administration has extended the pause on student loan interest and collections activities through Jan.
 31, 2022.
-Among the student loan borrowers impacted by the extended pause on repayment are individuals who defaulted on loans in the Family Federal Education Loan (FFEL) program, the U.S. Department of Education announced on Tuesday.
+Among the student loan borrowers impacted by the extended pause on repayment are individuals who defaulted on loans in the Family Federal Education Loan (FFEL) Program.

 Defaulted FFEL Program loans were added to the list of paused student loans in March 2021, with relief backdated to March 13, 2020.
 The move was estimated to impact more than 1 million borrowers and protect 800,000 people from having their federal tax refunds seized due to their defaulted student loans.

 Federal student loan interest charges and collections activities have been stalled since March 2020 in response to COVID-19.
-However, until now, these relief measures applied only to federally held student loans — not private student loans or loans held by guaranty agencies.
-With this new announcement, FFEL borrowers in default will benefit from the interest and collections pause for the first time.
+However, until March 2021, these relief measures applied only to federally held student loans — not private student loans or loans held by guaranty agencies.
+The announcement in March 2021 was the first time borrowers with defaulted FFEL loans were protected.

 Borrowers who meet the eligibility requirements will see relief retroactively applied to March 13, 2020, says Mark Kantrowitz, leading national student loan expert.
 “All collection activity on these loans will be suspended retroactively, so any wage garnishments and offsets of income tax refunds will be refunded to the borrower.”
 Additionally, if a borrower voluntarily made payments on their defaulted loan, they can request a refund on the payments made.
 Borrowers should also see default status initiated after March 13, 2020, removed from their credit reports.

 One important caveat is that only borrowers currently in default can benefit from this relief.
 Borrowers with FFEL loans in good standing are still subject to interest charges, as are borrowers with private student loans.
 The goal of this move was to protect borrowers who would otherwise have seen their tax refunds seized this year due to defaulted loans.

 What to do if you need help with your student loan payments